-Making a tablespace read-only prevents write operations on the datafiles in the tablespace.
-The primary purpose of read-only tablespaces is to eliminate the need to perform backup and recovery of large, static portions of a database.
-Read-only tablespaces also provides a way to protect historical data so that users cannot modify it.
+Making and using oracle read-only tablespaces - oracle dba prevents write operations on the datafiles in the tablespace.
+The primary purpose of READ-ONLY TABLESPACES is to eliminate the need to perform backup and recovery of large, static portions of a database.
+Read-only tablespaces also provide a way to protect historical data so that users cannot modify it.

-Making a tablespace read-only cannot in itself be used to satisfy archiving or data publishing requirements, because the tablespace can only be brought online in the database in which it was created.
+Making and using oracle read-only tablespaces - oracle dba cannot in itself be used to satisfy archiving or data publishing requirements, because the TABLESPACE CAN ONLY BE BROUGHT ONLINE in the database in which it was created.

 You can execute statements that update the file description in the data dictionary, such as alter table…add or alter table…modify, but you will not be able to utilize the new description until the tablespace is made read/write.

 Read-only tablespaces can be transported to other databases.
-And, since read-only tablespaces can never be updated, they can reside on cd-rom or worm (write once-read many) devices.
+And, since read-only tablespaces can never be updated, they can reside on cd-rom or worm (write once read many) devices.

 All tablespaces are initially created as read/write.
-Use the read only clause in the alter tablespace statement to change a tablespace to read-only.
+Use the read-only clause in the alter tablespace statement to change a tablespace to read-only.
 You must have the alter tablespace or manage tablespace system privilege.

 Before you can make a tablespace read-only, the following conditions must be met.

 For better performance while accessing data in a read-only tablespace, you can issue a query that accesses all of the blocks of the tables in the tablespace just before making it read-only.

-The following statement makes the flights tablespace read-only:
+The following statement makes the flights' tablespace read-only:

 Sql>alter tablespace flights read only;

 No transactions are allowed to make further changes (using dml statements) to the tablespace.
 If a transaction attempts further changes, it is terminated and rolled back.
-However, transactions that already made changes and that attempt no further changes are allowed to commit or roll back.
+However, transactions that already made changes and that attempt no further changes are allowed to commit or rollback.

 This transitional read-only state only occurs if the value of the initialization parameter compatible is 8.1.0 or greater.
-If this parameter is set to a value less than 8.1.0, the alter tablespace …read only statement fails if any active transactions exist.
+If this parameter is set to a value less than 8.1.0, the alter tablespace …read-only statement fails if any active transactions exist.

 If you find it is taking a long time for the alter tablespace statement to complete, you can identify the transactions that are preventing the read-only state from taking effect.
 You can then notify the owners of those transactions and decide whether to terminate the transactions, if necessary.

-The following example identifies the transaction entry for the alter tablespace…read only statement and note its session address (saddr):
+The following example identifies the transaction entry for the alter tablespace…read-only statement and note its session address (saddr):

 Sql>select sql_text, saddr from v$sqlarea,v$session Where v$sqlarea.address = v$session.sql_address and sql_text like 'alter tablespace%';

-Alter tablespace tbs1 read only 80034af0
+Sql_text saddr —————————————- ————— Alter tablespace tbs1 read only 80034af0

 The start scn of each active transaction is stored in the v$transaction view.
 Displaying this view sorted by ascending start scn lists the transactions in execution order.
 From the preceding example, you already know the session address of the transaction entry for the read-only statement, and you can now locate it in the v$transaction view.
 All transactions with smaller start scn, which indicates an earlier execution, can potentially hold up the quiesce and subsequent read-only state of the tablespace.